h8d13/Vase/README.md

 ### Info for nerds / Benchmarks

-**TIMINGS:** Original: 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror)
+**TIMINGS:** Original: 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror).

-New: Reduced to <200s (+ configuration in TUI) using custom ISO overlay (caching plasma packages + stuff that is always required by our custom TUI).
+New: Reduced to <200s (+ configuration in TUI) using custom ISO overlay (caching plasma packages + stuff that is always required).

-I'm aiming for the installer to be the fastest way to install KDE + a good base system and lightest compared to same env on diffrent distros thanks to arch linux tools/compression.
+I'm aiming for the installer to be the fastest way to install KDE + a good base system and lightest compared to same env on diffrent distros thanks to Archlinux tools/compression.

 Storage is inexpensive while **time on the other hand is the only real currency.**